GoAnimateCherry/GoAnimateCherry.github.io/README.md

 GoAnimateCherry has evolved over the years, with continuous updates and improvements to its features and library of assets.
 It's a powerful tool for anyone looking to bring their ideas to life through animation, without the steep learning curve of traditional animation programs.

 ## How to Use
 To access this service, install [Node.JS](https://nodejs.org/en/) then clone/download this project.
 If you downloaded this, extract the project from the `.zip` folder.
-If your system supports `.bat` files, open the `start.bat` file in the projects root directory.
-If your system doesn't support `.bat` files or you cloned this, copy the path and execute the following commands in your command prompt (where `{PATH}` is the folder path you copied).
-(If you cloned this, don't copy the first line of code!):
+If your system supports `.bat` files, open the `bootloader.bat` file in the projects root directory.
+If your system doesn't support `.bat` files or you cloned this, copy the path and execute the following commands in your command prompt (where `{PATH}` is the directory behind the project folder.)
+Also, if you cloned this project, <b>do not</b> copy the first line of code:
 ```console
 cd "{PATH}\GoAnimateCherry.github.io-main"
 npm install